List of Assassin's Creed characters: Kesegowaase

-Kesegowaase (1730–1757) is a Maliseet a member of the Colonial Brotherhood of Assassins.
-At a young age, he serves the French Army as a mercenary along with other members of his tribe.
-After meeting Achilles, he joins the Colonial Brotherhood.
-Through Kesegowaase, the Assassins gain allies within nearly every French-aligned tribe.
-After the outbreak of the French and Indian War, Achilles tasks Kesegowaase and Liam with eliminating George Monro, but as they fail to kill him in the Siege of Fort William Henry, he rallies his men and attacks Albany, New York.
-Liam kills George Monro, while Kesegowaase fights Shay and is killed.
+Kesegowaase (1730 – 3 November 1757) (voiced Danny Blanco-Hall) is a Maliseet member of the Colonial Brotherhood of Assassins.
+At a young age, he served the French Army as a mercenary along with other members of his tribe.
+After meeting Achilles Davenport and Liam O'Brien, who were fighting for the French on behalf of the Brotherhood, he joined the Assassins in 1746, and later became one of Shay's instructors, teaching him the finer points of hunting and crafting.
+Through Kesegowaase, the Brotherhood would gain allies within nearly every French-aligned Native American tribe.
+After the outbreak of the French and Indian War, Kesegowaase and Liam are tasked with eliminating the Templar George Monro, but after failing to kill him during the Siege of Fort William Henry, the former rallies his men and attacks Albany, New York.
+While Liam successfully assassinates Monro, Kesegowaase fights and is killed by Shay, who had betrayed the Assassins and joined to the Templars.

+Chevalier de la Vérendrye

+Louis-Joseph Gaultier, Chevalier de la Vérendrye (9 November 1717 – 1760) (voiced by Marcel Jeannin), or simply Chevalier de la Vérendrye, was a French-Canadian fur trader and explorer.
+In the game, he is depicted as a member of the Colonial Brotherhood of Assassins, who constantly behaves in a cantankerous and hostile manner towards Shay.
+Following Shay's betrayal of the Brotherhood and theft of the Voynich manuscript, de la Vérendrye does not hesitate to shoot him, believing Shay to be dead after he falls off a cliff.
+In 1760, de la Vérendrye acts as a decoy to lead the Templars away from Achilles Davenport and Liam O'Brien while the two head to the Arctic Ocean to investigate an Isu temple.
+After de la Vérendrye and his fleet are cornered by the Templars off the coast of Newfoundland, Shay, who had survived his fall and went on to join the Templars, boards his ship, Le Gerfaut, and mortally wounds him in battle.
+After de la Vérendrye reveals the deceit, Shay angrily throws him overboard to his death.

 Le Chasseur

-Le Chasseur (died 1756) is a French spy operating in New York and the North Atlantic during the Seven Years' War.
+Le Chasseur (died 1756) (voiced by Chimwemwe Miller) is a French spy and smuggler operating in New York and the North Atlantic during the French and Indian War.
 He is also an ally of the Colonial Assassins, supplying them with intelligence he learned from his contacts.
-By 1756, he serves as the commander of Fort La Croix near Albany.
-He is tasked with delivering poisonous gases to the Assassin-allied gangs of New York City, where they would be used against colonial authorities.
-However, when the fort is attacked, he is killed by Shay.
+By 1756, he serves as the commander of Fort La Croix near Albany, New York.
+He is tasked with delivering poisonous gases to the Assassin-allied gangs of New York, where they would be used against colonial authorities.
+However, the fort is attacked by the Templars, and Le Chasseur is killed by Shay to prevent him from reporting his survival to the Assassins, who thought Shay to be dead.